alosadagrande/factory-precache-cli-blog/README.md

 Finally, we need to be sure that the disk is big enough to precache all the container images required: OCP release images and optionally day2 operators.
 Based on our experience, 250GB is more than enough for OpenShift installation.

-Let's start with the partitioning, for that we will use the partition argument from the factory-precaching-cli.
+Let's start with the partitioning.
+For that, we will use the partition argument from the factory-precaching-cli.
 We are going to create a single partition and a GPT partition table.
-This partition is going to be automatically labeled as “data” by default and created at the end of the device.
+This partition is going to be automatically labeled as `data` by default and created at the end of the device.
 Notice that the tool also formats the partition as XFS.

 ```sh
 [root@liveiso]$ podman run --rm -v /dev:/dev --privileged quay.io/openshift-kni/telco-ran-tools:latest \